-Loan officers represent a specific lending institution (such as a bank, credit union, etc.) who promote and process mortgages and other loan programs originated by their company alone.
-While a loan officer may offer quite a variety of loans, they are all programs from that particular lender.
+Mortgage Bankers represent a specific lending institution (such as a bank, credit union, etc.) who process mortgages and other loan products for their employer alone.
+There can be an assortment of loans types to choose from even though all are products of that particular lender.

-Looking for mortgage advice?
-We'll be glad to talk about your mortgage needs!
+Shopping for a mortgage?
+We'll be glad to talk about our many mortgage solutions!
 Call us at

 (334) 285-8850.
 Ready to begin?
 Apply Here